gerar231/GitUp/data/README.txt

 6. The vote for best overall (Git, GitKraken, or GitUp)

 The spreadsheet currently can store up to 100 survey responses, but can be easily expanded.
+For a user to see the results, all they need to do is open the excel spreadsheet.
+Then, they can view the automatically generated graphs to see our results.

+We'll also store individual feedback responses based off of using GitUp for an actual software project as text files in this directory that a user can click on to read.